martavj/martavj/README.md

 ### Hi there 👋 , welcome to my GitHub page!

+I'm a junior web developer, based in London.

+🔭 I’m currently working with 'maps and data' at Hackney Council.
+Check it out what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template
+💬 Ask me about maps, data, web development, tech gadgets and much more!
+😄 Pronouns: she/her

 <!--
 **martavj/martavj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.